drprystupczuk/Peluqueria/README.md

 ### Description :rocket:
-_This is a simple software to manage hairdressing clients. :movie_camera: You can see the [video](https://youtu.be/venyxoI--KQ)._
+_This is a simple software to manage hairdressing clients._

+:movie_camera: You can see the [video](https://youtu.be/venyxoI--KQ)

 ### About me ✒️
 :man_technologist: Diego Prystupczuk - Fullstack developer